-Dr. Howard-Brown’s interests include high school reform, turning around low-performing schools, and college and career readiness.
-Dr. Howard-Brown has more than 20 years of experience working as an educator and assisting high schools in their reform efforts.
-She has served as a teacher, a coach, and an instructional leader in assisting staff in understanding and using local, state, and national data along with state and federal legislation to assess, monitor, and improve student achievement.
+Dr. Howard-Brown’s experience also includes conducting research in the rural education space, which was the focus of her dissertation.
+She works as an adjunct professor at South Carolina State University in the Counselor Education department teaching counseling courses in psychological appraisal, group counseling, and supervision.
+Dr. Howard-Brown is a certified teacher, and a member of the International Coaching Federation, with 27 years of experience working as an educator and administrator.
+She has served as a teacher, a coach, school counselor and an instructional leader in assisting stakeholders in understanding and using local, state, and national data along with state and federal legislation to assess, monitor, and improve student achievement.
 Through her work, she has provided direct on-site technical assistance to district- and school-level administration and teachers in the areas of curriculum development, climate and culture, collaborative planning, and utilizing best instructional practices for increasing student learning.